onshape/docker-collectd/README.md

 1. `COLLECTD_HOSTNAME` - if set we will set this in `/etc/collectd/collectd.conf`, otherwise collectd will use DNS to figure out your hostname.
 1. `COLLECTD_INTERVAL` - if set we will use the specified interval for collectd and the plugin, otherwise the default interval is 10 seconds.
 1. `COLLECTD_CONFIGS` - if set we will include `$COLLECTD_CONFIGS/*.conf` in
    collectd.conf where you can include any other plugins you want to enable.
 1. `COLLECTD_BUFFERSIZE` - if set we will set `write_http`'s buffersize to the
    value provided, otherwise a default value of 16384 will be used.
+1. `COLLECTD_SFXDIM` - if your docker is not running in an AWS instance supply the `COLLECTD_SFXDIM` environment variable to configure the sfxdim and suffix: `COLLECTD_SFXDIM=InstanceId=xxxyyyzzz`